vorce/forvillelser/posts/2020-04-14T18:18:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 #### Post the service update

 We're getting close.
-Now all that is left is to create the payload for the update service request and post it.
+Now all that's left is to create the payload for the update service request and post it.
-An important detail that's not entirely clear from the documentation is that the payload must be complete, ie all fields should be present not only the ones we want to update.
+An important detail that's not clear from the documentation is that the payload must be complete.
+IE all fields should be present not only the ones we want to update.

 Good thing that we have the full service details from the `get_service_details/1` call.